WEFL

-WEFL (760 AM "Deportes 760") is a commercial radio station licensed to Tequesta, Florida, and serving the West Palm Beach area.
-It has a Spanish-language sports radio format, with most programming supplied by the TUDN Radio Network.
-The station is owned by Good Karma Brands.
+WEFL (760 AM, "Deportes 760") is a commercial radio station licensed to Tequesta, Florida, United States, and serving the West Palm Beach area.
+It has a Spanish-language sports format, with most programming supplied by TUDN Radio.
+The station is owned by Good Karma Sports.
+WEFL's transmitter is sited off Island Way in Jupiter, Florida, near the Florida Turnpike (Interstate 95).

-By day, WEFL is powered at 3,000 watts.
-Because 760 AM is a clear channel frequency reserved for Class A WJR Detroit, WEFL must reduce power at night to 1,500 watts to avoid interference.
-It uses a directional antenna at all times, with a three-tower array.
-The transmitter is off Island Way in Jupiter, Florida, near the Florida Turnpike (Interstate 95).

 History

 The station went on the air as WBDO on June 22, 1998.

 On February 27, 2001, the station changed its call sign to the current WEFL.